The Mitten Tree Story-related Math Activities for Preschoolers

 The Mitten Tree Math Pack

-I’ve included a FREE The Mitten Tree Math Pack that you can use with your preschoolers in your classroom or at home, for fun and educational math activities related to this beautiful story.
+I’ve included a FREE Mitten Tree Math Pack you can use with your preschoolers in your classroom or at home for fun, educational math activities related to this beautiful story.
 You can download it at the end of this post.

-It is important to help preschoolers develop their mathematical thinking, to build up the foundation that will help them do mathematical operations in the future.
+It is important to help preschoolers develop their mathematical thinking to build the foundation that will support future mathematical operations.

 Some of the benefits that the development of mathematical thinking provides include: